WrBug/blog/themes/maupassant/README.md

 Looking forward to your pull request.

 ## Acknowledgements
-Thank [JamesPan](http://blog.jamespan.me) for his help to improve this theme .
+Thanks for all the [contributors](https://github.com/tufu9441/maupassant-hexo/graphs/contributors) of this theme.
+.
 ## Maupassant on other platforms:
 + Typecho：https://github.com/pagecho/maupassant/